 If they keep pushing through this, they will eventually become exhausted and pass out, but one wants to go through that.
 The key is to catch your baby right when the first wave of sleepy chemicals starts to flow, as that is when getting them to sleep can be effortless.
 That’s right.
 The words “effortless” and “baby sleep” can be in the same sentence.
 Just read on, my friend…

-What are the signs of an overtired baby?
+What are the signs of an overtired newborn?

 Here is the part where most parents make their biggest mistake (in preventing overtiredness…not in life).
 The stereotypical signs of being tired are actually overtired signs.
 I’m talking about: